yliyanage/Accident-Detection/pages/feat_extract.md

 2. Karhunen Lo\'eve Expansion (Eigenvector Transform)

-   The Karhunen Lo\'eve Expansion (KLE) decompose a time-domain signal into uncorrelated spectral components to highlight its unique frequency domain characteristics.
+   The Karhunen Lo\'eve Expansion (KLE) decomposes a time-domain signal into uncorrelated spectral components to highlight its unique frequency domain characteristics.

    Let $Y^k =[Y_{k},Y_{k-1},\dots,Y_{k-N-1}]$ be the signal window of size $N$ at time $k$.
 Consider $\lbrace q_{0},q_{1},\dots,q_{N-1} \rbrace $ to be the eigen vectors of the $N \times N$ autocorrelation matrix corresponding to $Y^k$.
 Then the KLE of the signal $Y^k$ is given by,